turingschool/front-end-curriculum/projects/overlook.md

 * The application can stand on its own to be used by an instructor without guidance from a developer on the team.
 UI/UX is intuitive and easy to read/use
-* Helpful messaging is displayed to prevent user confusion For example: For example: If a user searches for a room, but none are available then a message is displayed to indicate that the search worked, nothing is broken, there just aren't any matching rooms available.
+* Helpful messaging is displayed to prevent user confusion.
+For example: For example: If a user searches for a room, but none are available then a message is displayed to indicate that the search worked, nothing is broken, there just aren't any matching rooms available.
 * The Lighthouse accessibility audit score is at least 90%
 * The application is fully tabbable

 ✨WOW✨ can look like:

 * Design is responsive across small, medium and large breakpoints
 * Special consideration was made around accessibility
 </section>

 <section class="answer">
-### Fundamental JavaScript and Style / Fetch
+### Fundamental JavaScript and Style / Fetch Competency Examples

 * Code is divided into logical components each with a clean, single responsibility
 * Array prototype methods are used to iterate instead of for loops
 * All DOM manipulation is held in the scripts.js file.
 No DOM manipulation occurs outside of this file.
 * Variables and functions are consistently and appropriately named
 * Code leverages JavaScript's truthy/falsey principles
-* Demonstrates efforts towards making functions pure when possible.
-Note: Purity is not possible for every function in a FE application.
-Strive for it only when it makes sense.*
+* Demonstrates efforts towards making functions pure when possible. **Note: Purity is not possible for every function in a FE application.
+Strive for it only when it makes sense.**
+* Implements GET and POST Fetch requests
-* Application implements Fetch and updates DOME based on the results of that Fetch.
+* When utilizing Fetch, the DOM is updated based on the results of that Fetch
 * Most errors are handled and messages are displayed to a user when an error occurs

 ✨WOW✨ can look like:

 * All data manipulation is cleanly separated from rendering code.
+* Code has clearly been refactored; functions are DRY and adhere to the Single Responsibility Principle.
 * All errors are handled and messages are displayed to a user when an error occurs
 </section>